Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System: Method

-\paragraph{Judge} Upon the completion of each round of discussion, the judge is tasked with evaluating the debaters' viewpoints to decide whether to conclude the debate.
-This prompt is as follows:
+where $s_1^{(r-1)},...,s_m^{(r-1)}$ represents the stances of debater $D_i$ and the other debaters in the $(r-1)$-th round. \paragraph{\textbf{Judge.}} Upon completing each round of discussion, the judge evaluates the debaters' viewpoints to decide whether to conclude the debate.
+The formula is shown in Eq (\ref{equ_5}).
+For details, see Prompt \ref{prompt_juedge}.

-\begin{prompt}[title={Prompt \thetcbcounter: Judgement}, label=prompt_juedge] The answer of the agents are typically denoted with the [answer] format.
-Your task is to extract each agent's answer and evaluate the consistency of their answers to the question.
-If all agents have provided correct and consistent answers, respond with [Yes].
-If their answers are inconsistent, respond with [No].
-Please ensure to encase your response - Yes or No - within square brackets.